niloms/react-native-segmented-pager/README.md

 - `headerStyle` - custom style for the header (style object)
 - `horScrollProps` - ScrollView props for horizontal ScrollView component
 - `onCurrentPageChange` - a callback function called when current page changes (takes index of the new visible page as an argument)
+- `style` - custom style for the component
 - `pages` - array of objects of the following view:

 ```js